aMahanna/rbwiki/README.md

 Built with Express, using Javscript, HTML, CSS, Handlebars, and the Google Cloud Vision & MediaWiki APIs.

-It was originally intended for taking pictures of LP Records and getting condensed Wiki info about their album & band, but it can work with other things, like a book cover.
+It was originally intended for taking pictures of LP Records and getting condensed Wiki info about their album & band, but it can work with other things, like a book cover or a famous face.

 You will need the following to make your own:
 - [Google Cloud API Key](https://cloud.google.com/docs/authentication/api-keys) (this is set as GCP_API_KEY ENV variable)